 29. Secure Your Garage

-Ensure your garage, especially if it’s attached to your house, is secure.
+Ensure your garage is secure, especially if it’s attached to your house.
 Lock all doors, including interior doors leading into the home, and consider adding a security system to the garage.

 30. Consider a Professional Security Assessment

 Hire a security professional to assess your home’s vulnerabilities.
-They can provide personalized recommendations to enhance your home’s security based on the latest trends and technologies.
+Based on the latest trends and technologies, they can provide personalized recommendations to enhance your home’s security.

 31. Don’t Leave a Portable GPS in Plain Sight in the Car